front-end-foundations/session1/readme.md

 }
 ```

-The selector determines which HTML will be selected.
+The selector determines which HTML element will be selected.

 The properties (there are many but we will be focusing on a few of the most useful at the outset) are set by the value after the full colon.
 These almost always have a unit such as `px`, `s`, `em` or `%`.

-Note the padding, margin and border properties.
+Note the drop down (triangle) next to padding, margin and border properties in the inspector.
 This are CSS shortcuts.
 Our border property could also be written in long form.

 ```css
 border-style: solid;